anarchy-ai/LLM-VM/README.md

 #### Installation Requirements

 Python >=3.10 Supported.
-Older versions of python are on a best effort basis.
+Older versions of Python are on a best-effort basis.